 Stance on Climate Change

-"Abundant, affordable energy is one of the key drivers of prosperity.
-We must unleash American energy resources by removing regulatory barriers and keeping taxes low.
+“Abundant, affordable energy is a key driver of prosperity.
+We must unleash resources by removing regulatory barriers and keeping taxes low.
 The environment improves with economic growth and prosperity, so an overriding goal of environmental policy should be to avoid burdening employers and entrepreneurs.”

 The AFP is the third largest recipient of funding from the Koch Family Foundations, behind the Cato Institute and the George Mason University Foundation.
-According to Greenpeace, AFP received $5,610,781 from Koch foundations between 2005 and 2009.
+According to Greenpeace, AFP received a combined $5,760,781 from Koch foundations between 2005 and 2009.